azzalinko11/API_Token_Generator_CSV_Uploader/README.md

-this will bul upload FQDN address objects to SCM from a CSV.
+this will bulk upload FQDN address objects to SCM from a CSV.
 It also generates a token for the API call.

 Modidy credentials_file.py with your tenant details